German submarine U-27 (1936): Service history

 U-27 had a very short career, conducting only one war patrol and sinking only two enemy vessels before she herself was sunk.
 She left Wilhelmshaven on her first war patrol on 23 August 1939.
 For a period of 24 days, she traveled down the coast of Germany and neutral Belgium and the Netherlands, through the English Channel and out into the Atlantic Ocean off the coast of Ireland.
 Here, the boat sank two British trawlers, totaling 624 GRT.
 The first attack took place at 2:55 on 13 September, 21 nmi northwest of Tory Island, when the trawler Davara was shelled by U-27s deck gun.
 Following the sinking of Davara, her captain and 11 other crew members were picked up by the steam merchant ship Willowpool.
 The second vessel to be sunk was the trawler Rudyard Kipling.
 The attack took place at 3:53 on 16 September, 100 nmi west of the west coast of neutral Ireland, with the ship being sunk by scuttling charges from U-27.
 Following the sinking of Rudyard Kipling, the submarine picked up the crew of the trawler who were then given food and warm clothes.
 Eight hours later, Rudyard Kiplings crew were allowed to re-enter their lifeboats to row the remaining 5 nmi to Ireland.

 Fate

 The destroyers and (who sank six days earlier), had been part of a concerted effort to find and sink the U-Boat that had been attacking trawlers.
 On 20 September 1939, three torpedoes were fired at the warships, but failed to do any damage when they exploded prematurely.
-The British vessels replied with a series of depth charge attacks, one of which damaged the German submarine sufficiently to force it to the surface.
+The British vessels replied with a series of depth charge attacks, one of which damaged the German submarine sufficiently to force her to the surface.
 Fortunes ramming attack was curtailed when it became apparent that the U-Boat was surrendering.
 All 38 crewmen survived and were taken prisoner.
 U-27 became the second German submarine to be sunk in World War II after was sunk on 14 September 1939.

 U-27s skipper, Kapitänleutnant Johannes Franz was able, via code, to inform Bdu, the U-boat high command, of the situation regarding the malfunctioning torpedoes from his prison camp.